Elleppi/OTSN/README.md

 Main file to execute that:
 1. Defines a MO;
 2. Generates simulation for each coordinate;
-3. Either computes new predictions (test=True) or returns the result of the automated algorithm (test=False).
+3. Either computes new predictions (test=False) or returns the result of the automated algorithm (test=True).